Re-onboarding a cluster

 If you've re-uploaded the cluster where PerfectScale Automation was previously operational and wish to resume using Automation for that cluster, it's important to re-install the Automation Agent.
 This step will ensure that your cluster remains continuously optimized, tailored to your previously configured CR.

-When re-installing Automation Agent, run the following command:
+When re-installing the Automation Agent, run the following command:

 If taints and tolerations are defined in the node pool, you must include them in the command too, so it will appear like this: